-This includes verifying the accuracy of invoices and bills for orthopedic implants, checking for errors or discrepancies, and addressing any issues that may arise.
+This includes verifying the accuracy of invoices and bills for implants, checking for errors or discrepancies, and addressing any issues that may arise.
 Healthcare providers may also have internal audits and reviews in place to monitor their payment processes and ensure that they are accurate and compliant.

 Maintaining an up-to-date and easily searchable invoice file system will help you efficiently access records for comparison.
 Tracking your implant reimbursement by cost and collections received will also help you manage your outstanding balances.

-Implant advancements can be within the scope of payer and vendor contract terms.
 Payer and vendor contracts typically include terms and provisions that outline the payment rates and reimbursement policies for medical devices and implants, including any advancements or new technologies that may become available.

 Look closely at your implant vendor and managed care contracts to see how they handle innovative technology.
 Unfortunately, there can be unforeseen technicalities with some of the latest technological advances in implants, such as 3D-printed orthopedic devices.

-Ready to optimize your orthopedic implant collections?
+Ready to optimize your implant collections?

 Knowing which cases are profitable and which are losing money puts surgical organizations in a stronger position to make strategic decisions.
-Obtaining and reviewing a complete copy of each payer contract is the first step in improving your facility’s implant billing and collections.